17 Community Service Scholarships and Grants for 2021

 Provider: Equitable Holdings, Inc.

-Requirements: U.S. citizen or legal resident, high school senior planning to attend an accredited two or four-year college or university in the U.S. demonstrate the ability to set and reach goals, especially in community or work-related activities.
+Requirements: The Equitable Excellence Scholarship requires applicants to be U.S. citizen or legal resident, high school senior planning to attend an accredited two or four-year college or university in the U.S. demonstrate the ability to set and reach goals, especially in community or work-related activities.

 Amount: $10,000 to apply to higher education or service project